 MUSC 5382

-This course is designed to accommodate beginning piano students who take Keyboard Lab as the core of their Music Third.
-This instruction takes place in a group setting, with eight keyboard stations and one master station.
+This course is designed to accommodate beginning piano students who take this course as the core of their music program.
+Instruction will take place in a group setting, with eight keyboard stations and one master station.
 Students will be introduced to elementary keyboard technique and simple piano pieces.

 Faculty